Contact homology and virtual fundamental cycles: Virtual fundamental cycles

-with a map $C_\bullet^\cof(E_\ast)(T)\to\QQ$ in a particular chain homotopy class.
-The horizontal map is injective since $C_\bullet^\cof(E_\ast)$ is cofibrant; it follows that it is enough to show that the diagram commutes up to chain homotopy.
-Let $C_\bullet$ stand for the colimit above; then the map $H_0\Hom(C_\bullet,\QQ)\to\Hom(H_0C_\bullet,\QQ)$ is an isomorphism.\footnote{If we were working over $\ZZ$, this map would be surjective with kernel $\Ext^1(H_{-1}C_\bullet,\ZZ)$, and we would need to invoke Lemma \ref{HofcolimitCtilde} to see that $H_{-1}C_\bullet$ vanishes.} Thus it suffices to show that \eqref{crucialinjection} commutes on homology, which follows from Lemma \ref{HofcolimitCtilde}.
+with a map $C_\bullet^\cof(E)(T)\to\QQ$ in a particular chain homotopy class.
+The horizontal map is injective since $C_\bullet^\cof(E)$ is cofibrant; it follows that it is enough to show that \eqref{crucialinjection} commutes up to chain homotopy.
+For chain complexes $C_\bullet$ over $\QQ$, we have an isomorphism $H_0\Hom(C_\bullet,\QQ)\xrightarrow\sim\Hom(H_0C_\bullet,\QQ)$, so it suffices to show that \eqref{crucialinjection} commutes on homology, which follows from Lemma \ref{HofcolimitCtilde}.
 Finally, we may ensure $p_\ast$ is $\Aut(T)$-invariant by averaging (this is necessary for $p_\ast$ to be a natural transformation of functors). \end{proof}